FillemcDille/BankID/README.md

 It works like a simple bank where you can create accounts, deposit, withdraw, and transfer money between them.
 All data is saved in the browser using localStorage, so it stays even after refreshing the page.

+--Getting Started --
+- Code = 1234

+-- Prerequisites--
+- NET 8 SDK
+- Visual Studio 2022 (17.8+) with ASP.NET and web development workload
+- A modern browser (Edge/Chrome/Firefox/Safari)

+-- Run with Visual Studio --
+1. Open the solution in Visual Studio.
+2. In Solution Explorer, right-click `BlazorApp4` and choose __Set as Startup Project__.
+3. Build with __Build > Build Solution__ (Ctrl+Shift+B).
+4. Run with __Debug > Start Debugging__ (F5) or __Debug > Start Without Debugging__ (Ctrl+F5).
+5. The browser opens automatically; if not, copy the URL from the Output window.

+-- Run with CLI
+- From the repository root:
+- `dotnet restore`
+- `dotnet build`
+- `dotnet run --project BlazorApp4`
+- Open the URL printed in the console.
 -- Tech stack--
 .Net 8
 Blazor WebAssembly(Client side)